Ian2020/offlinebooks/README.md

   should work.
 * We depend on `secret-tool` to retrieve the token which `xoauth` has saved, this is GNOME-specific.
+* I've seen the order of Journal Lines in Journals change even though the data is all the same.
+This appears as a nuisance difference if using source control.
+We should sort them ourselves perhaps.
+* Attachments are only re-fetched if they differ in size to avoid large downloads.
+There's a small chance that an updated attachment which is the same size as the original is not fetched.
 * We do not yet download anything outside of the Accounting API, that leaves these APIs untouched:
   * Payroll